fidlabs/data-prep-standard/specification/v0/FilecoinDataPreparationManifestSpecification.md

 ## Super-manifest

-A super-manifest describes a complete dataset which may be stored as several pieces (due to storage segment size constraints) and is a JSON document with the following content:
+A super-manifest describes a complete and coherent dataset which may be stored as several pieces (due to storage segment size constraints) and is a JSON document with the following content:

 | Property key    | Data type | Validation  | Description |
 | ----            | ----      | ----        | ----        |